Starefossen/starefossen.github.com/_posts/2016-03-11-making-a-status-page.md

 ```

 We had more checks than we would like, or should, expose on the status page -
 they needed to be organized.
-Pingdom had the solution – organization bytags.
+Pingdom had the solution – organization by tags.
 We
 tagged all checks we would like to show up on the status page with `public`.
 From the API we could now filter using `?tags=public`.
 We also created service
 type tags to group different checks together; `app`, `service`, and `payment`.